Alanthus Grove, Missouri

-Alanthus Grove is an unincorporated community in northwest Gentry County, in the U.S. state of Missouri.
+Alanthus Grove is an unincorporated community in northwest Gentry County, Missouri, United States.

-The community is on Missouri Route B approximately six miles north of Stanberry.
-The Grand River flows past one-half mile to the east.
+The community is on Missouri Route B approximately 6 mi north of Stanberry.
+The Grand River flows past 1/2 mi to the east.

 History

 A post office called Alanthus Grove was established in 1855, and remained in operation until 1906.
 The community most likely was named for a grove of ailanthus trees near the original town site, and the hamlet has been denoted as this.

 In 1925, Alanthus Grove had 104 inhabitants.